mikechao/tic-tac-toe-ai/docs/plan-2.md

 ### 2025-11-05 Next Round Control
 - `nextRound` now enforces that callers wait for the controller to enter `betweenRounds` before advancing and then dispatches `BEGIN_ROUND` with the next round index.
 - This guard prevents accidental skips while the `running` phase is still resolving telemetry and ensures round queues stay in sync with the prebuilt `roundBoards` array.

+### 2025-11-05 Board Serialization
+- Added `getBoardAscii(includeMeta?)` to the controller so prompt builders can fetch the latest board snapshot using `BoardState.toAscii()` without mutating state.
+- This helper keeps serialization logic in one place and aligns with the upcoming AI prompt contract work in the Turn Engine tasks.